mishpajz-FIT/BI-PA2-pacman/README.md

 # Pacman (BI-PA2)

-A pacman game clone fully playable in terminal.
+A Pacman game clone fully playable in terminal.

 The game was written in C++ and uses ncurses library for drawing content to the terminal.